 "It was just white water everywhere—white water and sharp rocks and I thought, ‘There is no way we are going down this.’”

-Thrusting out his paddle, Dan Marshall raced through the raging rapids of the Yampa River in Utah.
+Thrusting out his paddle, Dan Marshall raced down the raging rapids of the Yampa River in Utah.
 As he steered between the jagged rocks, the current pushed him downstream through the Cross Mountain Canyon.

 Dan, then 24, was working as a whitewater rafting guide for Southwest Outward Bound, which is a nonprofit that provides outdoor educational experiences.
 He would lead expeditions through the Gates

 of Lodore into Dinosaur National Monument, rafting down the Green River between the towering red sandstone cliffs of the Lodore, Whirlpool and Split Mountain canyons.
 In another course, he would paddle the Yampa River, passing deep sandstone gorges and the ancestral lands of the Núu-agha-tʉvʉ-pʉ̱ (Ute) Native Americans.